psarando/shire-reckoning/Middle-earth-simulation.md

 After all, others have already addressed these calculations in other articles, such as the article "The King's Reckoning: Did Tolkien Reckon Correct?"
 (Beyond Bree, November 1985) by [Åke Jönsson (Bertenstam)](http://tolkiengateway.net/wiki/%C3%85ke_Bertenstam) and the article "J.R.R.
 Tolkien's Calendars or The Saga of Hador The Incompetent" (Mythlore 54, Summer 1988) by Darrell A. Martin.
+I also did not need to analyze Tolkien's calculations in order to understand the rules of the calendars as presented in Appendix D, and I only needed those rules in order to create these calendar simulations.

+Then I came across the Reddit post "[Tolkien has reckoned correct in App.
+D after all](https://www.reddit.com/r/tolkienfans/comments/836lf1/tolkien_has_reckoned_correct_in_app_d_after_all/)" by Andreas Möhn, a.k.a.
+CodexRegius
+(apparently reproduced from the [Lalaith's Middle-earth Science Pages blog post of the same title](https://lalaithmesp.blogspot.de/2018/03/tolkien-has-reckoned-correct-after-all.html)).
+I was skeptical of the conclusions presented in that post (that there were unmentioned rules of the Stewards' Reckoning that could explain Tolkien's calculations), partly because of my speculation on why Tolkien emended Mardil's 2-day addition to III 2059 instead of III 2060 as discussed above.
+So I decided to finally examine Tolkien's *Deficit* calculations for myself to see if they supported either idea.

-Since I'm confident I have accurately reproduced the rules of the Kings' and Stewards' Reckoning in my calendar simulations, I am now able to use those calculations to assist my own *Deficit* calculations and compare them with the results of Tolkien and others.
+Since I'm confident I have accurately reproduced the rules of the Kings' and Stewards' Reckoning in my calendar simulations, it was not difficult to use those calculations to assist my own *Deficit* calculations and compare them with the results of Tolkien and others.

 Given Tolkien's static year length of 365 year, 5 hours, 48 minutes, 46 seconds, I was able to reproduce Tolkien's millennial deficit of 4 hours, 46 minutes, 40 seconds.